Celestial Navigation: Pentagon’s Extraordinary ’64-Star’ Letter Shows Why The U.S. Cannot Agree to Ban All Landmines

 noted previously by Secretary of

-Defense William Cohen
+Defense William Cohen, JCS

-Chairman General John Shalikashvili
+Chairman General John Shalikashvili,

 Senate Foreign Relations